vinguyen2011/fabric-boilerplate/README.md

 To have good support in your IDE it's advisable to also install NPM, TypeScript, TSLint and Golang.

 ## Getting started
-1. `git clone` this repo
+1. Fork this repo
+2. `git clone` your fork
-2. `cd` into the main directory and run `npm install` (or, if you don't have npm, `./install.sh`).
+3. `cd` into the main directory and run `npm install` (or, if you don't have npm, `./install.sh`).

-This will pull the baseimage, peer and memberservie, download the Go dependencies of the chaincode and build your containers.
+This will pull the baseimage, peer and memberservice, download the Go dependencies of the chaincode and build your containers.
 It will take a while.

 To get rid of missing module errors in your IDE, also run `npm install` from the `server` and `client` directory.
 This is not mandatory to run the application.